ArduPilot/MethodicConfigurator/BLOG.md

 In our setup, we used an advanced RC receiver that cannot be fully configured using Mission Planner's `SETUP >> Mandatory Hardware >> Radio Calibration` menu.

-Repeat the steps from section 2.5.1 to edit and upload the `05_remote_controller.param` file
+Repeat the steps from [Section 6.1.1](#611-use-ardupilot-methodic-configurator-to-edit-the-parameter-file-and-upload-it-to-the-flight-controller) to edit and upload the `05_remote_controller.param` file

 After that test the [RC failsafe](https://ardupilot.org/copter/docs/radio-failsafe.html)

-## 2.7 Configure telemetry
+## 6.3 Configure telemetry

 The RC transmitter we used has a big color display where telemetry data is displayed, nevertheless, we use telemetry data for real-time flight monitoring with Mission Planner or QGroundControl.

-Repeat the steps from section 2.5.1 to edit and upload the `06_telemetry.param` file
+Repeat the steps from [Section 6.1.1](#611-use-ardupilot-methodic-configurator-to-edit-the-parameter-file-and-upload-it-to-the-flight-controller) to edit and upload the `06_telemetry.param` file

 Once this is operating we no longer need the USB connection to the vehicle.
 We can now use the telemetry connection instead.

-## 2.8 Configure the ESC
+## 6.4 Configure the ESC

 In our setup, we used a [Bi-directional Dshot ESC](https://ardupilot.org/copter/docs/common-dshot-escs.html) that cannot be fully configured using Mission Planner's `SETUP >> Mandatory Hardware >> Servo Output` menu.

-Repeat the steps from section 2.5.1 to edit and upload the `07_esc.param` file
+Repeat the steps from [Section 6.1.1](#611-use-ardupilot-methodic-configurator-to-edit-the-parameter-file-and-upload-it-to-the-flight-controller) to edit and upload the `07_esc.param` file

 The step above configured ESC communication pass-thru.
 In our vehicle, we use *BLHeli_32 ARM* ESC firmware.